zillur-rgb/e-com-server/README.md

 ### What I Explored

-- It was cool working with Braintree payment, it is a gret way to implement paypal and card in a same payment model.
+- It was cool working with Braintree payment, it is a great way to implement Paypal and card in the same payment model.
 - There are some states that needed to be maintained.
 I went with the Context API.
 The app is not that complex and I think no state management libraries are required for this project.

 ### Continued development

 I will implement the user management section for admin.
 And also, I can make a lot of things reusable.
-Beside, I am thinking of using React-hook-form for form management.
+Besides, I am thinking of using React-hook-form for form management.
 Paypal is also not working properly because I did not add my developer account.

 ### Useful resources